The complexity of convexity number and percolation time in the cycle convexity: Results on the Convexity Number

-A quasi-spider is obtained from an $(S,C,R)$-spider by replacing one vertex in $S \cup C$ by a $K_2$ or $\overline{K_2}$. \Cref{fig:quasispider} illustrates a quasi-spider obtained from an $(S,C,R)$-thick spider by replacing a vertex from $S$ by a $K_2$.
+A \emph{quasi-spider} is obtained from an $(S,C,R)$-spider by replacing one vertex in $S \cup C$ by a $K_2$ or $\overline{K_2}$, such that the new vertices have the same neighborhood as the original one, except for the mutual adjacency when obtaining a~$K_2$. \Cref{fig:quasispider} illustrates a quasi-spider obtained from an $(S,C,R)$-thick spider by replacing a vertex from $S$ by a $K_2$.

+Note that a quasi-spider obtained from an $(S,C,R)$-spider by either replacing a vertex from $S$ by a $\overline{K_2}$ or replacing a vertex from $C$ by a $K_2$ is not a spider, but it is a pseudo-split graph.
+Thus, the next lemma actually includes all quasi-spiders, since $G$ is either a pseudo-split graph or a quasi-spider obtained from an $(S,C,R)$-spider by either replacing a vertex from $S$ by a $K_2$ or replacing a vertex from $C$ by a $\overline{K_2}$.